Sixteen St. Mary’s Medical Staff Receive Kudos

 Colleague-to-Colleague:

-During a recent St. Mary’s senior leadership rounding, two caregivers on the 9th floor Neurology unit praised Ann Bowman, MD, for her willingness to partner closely with nursing, as well as her dedication to teaching and collaboration.
+During recent St. Mary’s Senior Leadership Team rounding, two caregivers on the 9th floor Neurology unit praised Anna Bowman, MD, for her willingness to partner closely with nursing, as well as her dedication to teaching and collaboration.
 Thank you, Dr. Bowman, for contributing to a positive culture and living our Intermountain values.
 We truly are better together!

-A big thank you to Steven R. Gammon, MD, for his steady leadership and professionalism during an unexpected staffing challenge that led to a recent 16-hour diversion of orthopedic patients.
-When our locum APP became ill and couldn’t travel in for the overnight shift, Dr. Gammon, who was the attending on service, took this hiccup in stride, was very graceful about it, didn’t complain at all, voiced thoughtful concerns, and stayed the course.
+A physician colleague complimented Steven Gammon, MD, for his steady leadership and professionalism during an unexpected staffing challenge that led to a recent 16-hour diversion of orthopedic patients, writing: When our locum APP became ill and couldn’t travel in for the overnight shift, Dr. Gammon, who was the attending on service, took this hiccup in stride, was very graceful about it, didn’t complain at all, voiced thoughtful concerns, and stayed the course.
 We’re grateful for his calm, team-first approach.

-After a recent “Interprofessional Communication” session with new nurses, one nurse specifically highlighted Zane Scott, DO, for outstanding, responsive, patient-centered communication when nurses raise questions.
+After a recent “Interprofessional Communication” session with new nurses, a St. Mary’s nurse specifically highlighted Zane Scott, DO, for outstanding, responsive, patient-centered communication when nurses raise questions.
 Thank you, Dr. Scott, for role modeling professionalism and strong communication!

 Patient-to-Clinician: